hunto/hunto.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tao Huang is a bachelor candidate in School of Computer Science and Technology, Huazhong University of Science and Technology.
+Now He works as the Research Intern at [Sensetime](https://www.sensetime.com).
+His research interests lie within deep learning for Computer Vision, particularly in Neural Architecture Search, Channel Pruning and Face Recognition.